 Taicang Jiangsu, China Travel Guide

-Taicang's closeness to major cities and charming water towns makes day trips a simple and rewarding addition to your itinerary.
+Taicang's closeness to major cities and charming water towns makes day trips an uncomplicated and rewarding addition to your itinerary.
 China's efficient transportation network aids quick travel to these destinations.

 While Taicang itself features metropolitan and water-town settings, the surrounding region holds natural escapes.
-These provide a refreshing contrast to historical and city explorations.
+These offer a refreshing contrast to historical and city explorations.

 Taihu Lake (太湖): Easily reached from Suzhou or Wuxi, this substantial freshwater lake has scenic beauty, islands, and lakeside parks.
 It is a major natural landmark.